nimbix/jardoc/docs/apps_tutorial.md

 ![nginx_step_4](img/apps_tutorial/nginx_step_4.png)

 The same process can be repetead with a much more sophisticated website to host it.

+Small note: by default, Jarvice starts at init an ssh server inside the running pod of the job.
+You can combine this nginx part with the next part, related to ssh server, to be able to manage the nginx server during job execution if an interactive shell is needed.

 ### 11.2.
 Basic ssh server